12 January 2023

 A respectful narrative

 I write this, not based on personal preference, but informed by professional development and academic study.
 How I talked about disability was very different many moons ago.
-I used a personal narrative, articulating my own experience, rather than include cultural and societal perspectives.
+I used a personal narrative, articulating my own experience, rather than including cultural and societal perspectives.
 As a disability equality training specialist and an accountability researcher, I wanted to share some thoughts on the subject.
 To sound more friendly, however, I’ve ditched the professional tone, and gone with the I’d like to read format:

 The way I write about disability has changed significantly over the years.
 I have facilitated conversations about disability equality – based on Disability Studies and the ideas of The Disabled people's movement.
 Furthermore, I have spent 10 years - MA and PhD - adding to my understanding with research.
 Think of it as 10000 hours of work and 4000+ texts.